TITLE Career Resources Specialist

 CLASSIFICATION NUMBER 1887

-The Career Resources Specialist develops and implements Career Center activities within the university by assisting with overall planning and operational activities of the program, coordinating job placement with employers, conducting in-progress assessment of student success in the work environment, and evaluating the total work experience, primarily through the use of surveys and follow-up interviews.
+The Career Resources Specialist develops and implements Career Center activities within the University by assisting with overall planning and operational activities of the program.
 The Career Resources Specialist helps students imagine their futures then prepares them to understand and create those possibilities, advises students on various aspects of entering the world of work, including employment options, developing desirable professional qualifications, job search strategies, writing resumes and developing interviewing skills.
-The Career Resources Specialist incubates new ideas, models ethical behavior, provides all students with services in compliance with Missouri State EO principles, and supports university social progress programs.
+The Career Resources Specialist presents outreach programming and workshops to students in classroom settings, student organizations, residence halls, summer orientation, etc.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills: Effective oral and written communication skills are required.
-The ability to utilize Microsoft Office programs, the Career Center web-based database, and other computer applications is required.
+Skills: Effective verbal and written communication skills are required.
+The ability to utilize Microsoft Office programs and career-related technology and databases is required.
 The ability to work independently to accomplish objectives is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Provides assistance to students by serving as a liaison for specific academic departments concerning academic credit issues and program information, providing career information about full-time and internship opportunities, and by assisting in all aspects of a professional credential preparation, including resume writing and interviewing skills improvement.
+1. Supports students by serving as a liaison with academic departments, providing career information about full-time and internship opportunities, and assisting with resume writing and interviewing skills improvement.

-6. Promotes the University and the Career Center through participation in professional organizations and Master Advisor activities.
+5. Promotes the University and the Career Center through participation in professional organizations, Master Advisor activities, and serving on University committees as needed.

-7. May teach one or more sections of IDS 120 (Career Development) or IDS 320 (Job Search) when necessary and participate in developing and reviewing the IDS 120 and IDS 320 curriculum.
+6. May teach one or more sections of IDS 120 (Exploring Majors and Careers) when necessary and participate in developing and reviewing the IDS 120 curriculum.

-The Career Resources Specialist is supervised by the Director, Career Center and may supervise graduate assistants and student employees.
+The Career Resources Specialist is supervised by the assigned supervisor and may supervise graduate assistants and student employees.

 OFFICE OF HUMAN RESOURCES